RALAD: Bridging the Real-to-Sim Domain Gap in Autonomous Driving with Retrieval-Augmented Learning: EXPERIMENT

 The workstation used for this task was equipped with a single NVIDIA RTX A4000 GPU card.
 All the input images are normalized to $1024 \times 1024$ and the output size is $256 \times256$.
 The network parameters are randomly initialized and we adopt the Adam optimizer~\cite{c29} and use a mini-batch size of 6.
 The initial learning rate is set to $1 \times 10^{-4}$, and it is decayed by 0.1 after 25 epochs.

-The KITTI dataset comprises 7481 monocular images from vehicle front cameras, split into 3712 training and 3769 validation images based on Chen et al.'s 3D object detection criteria, with ground truth derived from~\cite{c5}.
+The KITTI dataset comprises 7481 monocular images from vehicle front cameras, split into 3712 training and 3769 validation images based on \cite{c20}, with ground truth derived from~\cite{c5}.
 For the CARLA dataset, collected via the CARLA 0.9.15 software with robust annotation features, we gathered data from maps like Town01, Town02, and Town07, comprising 500 training, 473 validation, and 227 test images, totaling 1200.
-Utilizing the RALAD algorithm, we extracted 4066 features from the KITTI and CARLA training sets and fine-tuned the pre-trained Cross View model on KITTI.
-The 4066 extracted features were allocated to training (2536) and validation (1530) sets.
-We then assessed the fine-tuned model on both datasets to showcase its real-world and simulated performance, using Mean Intersection over Union (mIOU) and Mean Precision (mAP) as metrics.
+Utilizing the RALAD, we extracted 4066 features from the KITTI and CARLA training sets and fine-tuned the models on KITTI, the features were allocated to training (2536) and validation (1530) sets.
+We then assessed the fine-tuned models on both datasets to showcase its real-world and simulated performance, using Mean Intersection over Union (mIOU) and Mean Precision (mAP) as metrics.